mozilla-releng/scriptworker-scripts/README.rst

 ::

   # from scriptworker-scripts/ ; this will run docker for py37 and py38
-  # for all *scripts
+  # for all *scripts to update all the dependencies via `pip-compile-multi`
-  maintenance/pin.sh
+  $ maintenance/pin.sh